microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 Note that if a library generates CMake integration files (`foo-config.cmake`), renaming must be done through patching the CMake build itself instead of simply calling `file(RENAME)` on the output archives/LIBs.

 Finally, DLL files on Windows should never be renamed post-build because it breaks the generated LIBs.

-## Do not use vendored dependencies

-Do not use embedded copies of libraries.
-All dependencies should be split out and packaged separately so they can be updated and maintained.